Saturday, August 28, 2010

 ---

 My first adventures on a bicycle started at a young age.
 I grew up as one of the "little kids" in a large Catholic family.
-While I never felt poor, life within a such a large family required certain protocols.
+While I never felt poor, life within such a large family required certain protocols.
 For example, every meal was constrained by "the share."

 "What's the share for bacon?" we would ask.